yhakbar/ya/docs/run.md

     <arguments>...
 Optional arguments to pass into run command
 ```

-The run command is designed to provide a way to automate a specific action taken to interact with your project.
+The run command automates action(s) taken to interact with your project.

 ## Ya Config Syntax